 The four-point rating scale

 Many organizations have used the standard three-point rating scale.
-However, in our research looking at the distribution of performance responses, we have found that a 4-point rating scale is often the best option to go for.
+However, in our research on the distribution of performance responses, we have found that a 4-point rating scale is often the best option.
 While a three-point scale may work for measuring certain criteria, it often lacks the nuance needed to make appropriate assessments.

-Culture Amp’s VP of Product, Srinivas Krishnamurti, recommends developing a scale that has more gradations for top performance and fewer gradations for low-performing employees.
+Culture Amp’s VP of Product, Srinivas Krishnamurti, recommends developing a scale with more gradations for top performance and fewer gradations for low-performing employees.
 He explains:

 “Let’s say you have three ratings: ‘not meeting,’ ‘meeting,’ and ‘exceeding.’

 It’s hard to justify giving bonuses to everyone who is in the ‘exceeding’ category.
 So you want to make the ratings more fine-grained and maybe introduce another rating where you’re going beyond ‘exceeding’ and should, therefore, be paid more.
 On the other hand, if you’re underperforming, you don’t want multiple gradations of that.
 If you’re not cutting it, that should be clear."